 High quality genomes and population genomics: developing gold standard high quality assemblies on species unique to New Zealand to generate and analyse population genomic sequence data, leading to understanding functionally important variation in threatened species.

-The Invasomics project aims to address key knowledge gaps in how to predict inherent invasibility by building a generalisable tool that characterises and compares invasive and non-invasive populations and species to identify the genome, microbiome, and phenome traits that define successful invaders.
+Invasomics: building a generalisable tool that characterises and compares invasive and non-invasive species to identify the genome, microbiome, and phenome traits that define successful border invaders.

 Environmental metagenomics: developed national capabilities in genomics to contribute to improved environmental monitoring approaches utilising metagenomic technologies in environmental management.